php-runtime/runtime/src/google-cloud/README.md

 A runtime for [Google Cloud](https://cloud.google.com/).

+If you are new to the Symfony Runtime component, see the "The Long Story" down below.

 ## Installation

 This runtime layer is special.
 It includes a `router.php` to enable the use of